int32bit/openstack-workflow/README.md

 ### 2. Generate new diagrams

+To compile the diagrams on your localhost, ensure that your machine can access the Internet and the `make` tools hava been installed.

 ```
 make
 ```

-All diagrams generated will be put in `./output`, use your image viewer to show them.
+All diagrams generated will be put in `./output`, just use your image viewer to show.

 ## Demo